 - USC’s plans to get us on track for life without cars.

 - Woodbury’s innovations to address the twin threats of underground saltwater incursion and food scarcity.

-“The projects form an amazing lineup,” says Eugene Shirley, president of Pando Populus, the LA County-based non-profit that operates the accelerator behind PANDO DAYS.
+“The projects form an amazing lineup,” says Eugene Shirley, president of Pando Populus, the LA County-based non-profit that operates the accelerator behind PANDO DAYS and launched the initiative.

 The Pando Accelerator gathers diverse groups, gets them coming up with ideas they might never have thought possible in workshops called Blitzes, and helps them push through planning and prototyping so that real projects see the light of day.

 For the past two years, Pando has been collaborating with the Maryknoll Sisters in Monrovia to prototype development of a physical campus that unites the Sisters’ commitment to “One Earth Community” and legacy of socially-driven work in LA County with the passion of students for social and environmental impact.